orbitartprint/bballorbit/src/blog/content/zoom-action.md

       This central alignment opens up both sides of the court and makes defensive help rotations much harder.
     </p>
     <p class="text-sm text-muted-foreground">
-      <em>Tactical note:</em> With open space on both sides, defenders can’t load up on the strong side - allowing free choice for drive or kick.
+      <em>Tactical note:</em> With open space on both sides, defenders can’t load up on the strong side, allowing free choice for drive or kick.
     </p>
   </div>
 </div>